 Talent transferring the cassette to fresh buffer.

 To set up a conjugation reaction, add 0.03 milligrams of IRDye 800CW (pronounce ‘I-R-dye-800-C-W’) per 1 milligram of antibody in a total volume of 500 microliters [1].
 Incubate the mixture for 2 hours at 20 degrees Celsius [2], then purify the labeled conjugates by extensive dialysis against PBS [3].
 Authors: Is the pronunciation correct?
+Yes.

 Talent mixing the conjugation reagents.